 - Henpecked Husband: Running for his life as his wife flings teapots at him.

 - Here We Go Again!: The bird gets a telegram and says that everything's better now because his wife is leaving him.
-Sylvester has changed his mind and very much wants to eat the bird, but the bird escapes - only to learn that his wife changed her mind about leaving him, which makes him suicidal again.
+Sylvester has changed his mind and very much wants to eat the bird, but the bird escapes - only to learn that his wife changed her mind about leaving him (with her tone implying she lied just to get him back to keep her husband to fight with out of spite), which makes him suicidal again.

 - No Celebrities Were Harmed: The lovebird is based on Wallace Wimple from Fibber McGee and Molly.